Usage

 Quick start: obtaining a Token

-The initialization of a Token requires three components to be set from the library:
+The initialization of a Token requires two components to be set from the library:

 class TokenModel extends ViewModel implements ReaderEvents {